12 Invitation Email Examples That Get People Excited To Attend Your Event (Free Bonus Inside)

 Once you've convinced people to attend your event, let them know clearly how to register/RSVP/book a spot.
 Explain the process in your email or lead them to a landing page where they can get the details.
 Make your CTA clear and actionable.
 If they need to buy tickets, say, 'Buy a ticket here,' or if it's a free event, you can say, 'Book your spot for free.'
 Make your CTA contextual to the event.

 You can also use this space to inform readers if they should bring something special to the event for note-taking or taking part in activities.
+Further, you should add a signature to an email.
+Making an ornate and memorable one is easy by using email signature generators.

 Once all the above details are clear, then you can move on to putting them in a visually attractive package — your email design.
 Make sure your design is mobile-friendly, on-brand and makes the information easy to read.
 Bonus points if you use interactive elements like digital brochures or guides!
+These are great if for example you’re doing events in Auckland or other beautiful cities.
+Interactive brochures allow you to show the tourist spots event-goers will want to visit during their stay.

 In this post, we've collected 15 event invitation emails based on their design, content, how they are structured and what information they deliver to the reader.
 Most of the emails are for virtual events, but the same principles would apply to an in-person event.
 For each example, we will cover the takeaways and what we learned from it, so you get ideas to create your own event invitation email.